-Other possible Sunday dinner scenarios often include veggie pasta, Cajun Jambalaya (I’ve been using a recipe from Julie Hasson’s Vegan Casseroles cookbook), stir-fries with brown rice, and other dishes that feature healthy, unrefined carbohydrates and plant-based protein.
+Other possible Sunday dinner scenarios often include veggie pasta, vegan Instant Pot jambalaya, stir-fry with brown rice, and other dishes that feature healthy, unrefined carbohydrates and plant-based protein.

 If I’m not too lazy by the end of the day – and especially if I didn’t do it right after running – I’ll do some foam rolling after dinner while we’re watching TV.